-- Determine if the unit and property meet the HQS defined in this Plan. - Document the current condition of the unit as to assist in future evaluations whether the condition of the unit exceeds normal wear and tear. - Document the information to be used for determination of rentreasonableness.
+- Determine if the unit and property meet the NSPIRE defined in this Plan. - Document the current condition of the unit to assist in future evaluations whether the condition of the unit exceeds normal wear and tear. - Document the information to be used for determination of rentreasonableness.

-If the unit fails the initial Housing Quality Standards inspection, the family and owner will be advised to notify HABC once repairs are completed.
+If the unit fails the initial NSPIRE inspection, the family and owner will be advised to notify HABC once repairs are completed.